Hedera colchica aka Persian Ivy

 Persian Ivy, Colchis Ivy, Caucasian Ivy

-How to care for Persian Ivy
+How difficult is it to take care of Persian Ivy

 Persian Ivy requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.